deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 He paused only once in his labour, when he heard voices and running feet not far away, and stilled himself long enough for them to pass.
 Otherwise he worked without tiring, or pausing, or losing focus.

-Once it was finished, he stood back to allow himself a moment's satisfaction that it was invisible.
+Once it was finished, he stood back to allow himself a moment’s satisfaction that it was invisible.
 Even he, with all his ages of experience could not have spotted it.
 It was, in fact, perfect.

 With a sigh of regret he knelt by his masterpiece, introduced *just enough* imperfection, and departed.
 He took his time to appreciate his surroundings as he went, knowing it would be a long while before he next walked this ground again.